-The table that follows presents the financial highlights for the Fund as of the fiscal years ended March 31, 2020 and March 31, 2021.
-The table is intended to help you understand the Fund's financial performance.
+The table that follows presents the financial highlights for each Fund that was operational as of the fiscal year ended March 31, 2023 for the fiscal periods indicated.
+The table is intended to help you understand each Fund's financial performance.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned or lost, on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information for the fiscal year ended March 31, 2021 and March 31, 2020 have been derived from financial statements audited by KPMG LLP, the Trust's independent registered public accounting firm, whose report, along with the financial highlights and financial statements, is included in the annual report to shareholders dated March 31, 2021, which is incorporated by reference herein and is available upon request.
+The information has been derived from financial statements audited by KPMG LLP, the Trust's independent registered public accounting firm.
+Their report, along with the financial highlights and financial statements, is included in the annual report to shareholders dated March 31, 2023 (see back cover for information on how to obtain each Fund's financial statements).